Mariners vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has put up 73 hits with 11 doubles, 10 home runs and 49 walks.
+- Rutschman has collected 73 hits with 11 doubles, 10 home runs and 50 walks.
 He has driven in 32 runs.

 Rutschman Recent Games